ramereth/presentation-openstack-power8/source/index.rst

     - Little community support at the time and opportunity to help the community
     - We use CentOS internally as our primary OS & more familiar with the RHEL eco-system
-    - RHEL has the RDO OpenStack distribution that is fairly supported
+    - RHEL has the RDO OpenStack distribution that is well supported
     - Chef support with OpenStack needed some help
     - I love challenges!